-Day 1 - London to Paris
+Day 1 - London to Colmar

-Day 2 - To Italy in First Class
+Day 2 - To Stresa

-Day 3 - At leisure in Stresa
+Day 3 - At leisure by Lake Maggiore

 Today you have the chance to explore Stresa at your own pace.
 An ideal way to get your bearings is to enjoy a walk along the attractive, flower-filled promenade, lined with impressive villas and neatly terraced gardens.
-You may wish to take a boat to the colourful botanical gardens of Villa Taranto and the Sanctuary of Santa Caterina del Sasso, nestled in a rocky overhang on the lake.
+You may wish to take a boat to the colorful botanical gardens of Villa Taranto and the Sanctuary of Santa Caterina del Sasso, nestled in a rocky overhang on the lake.
 Alternatively, perhaps travel by cable car from Stresa up Mount Mottarone - the journey offers an amazing panorama, and on a clear day, your views from the snow-dusted peak include seven lakes as well as the Italian and Swiss Alps.
 (B)

 Day 4 - The Borromean Islands

 Today we discover two of the beautiful Borromean Islands, set in the shimmering waters of Lake Maggiore.
 We leave Stresa by boat and cruise to the Isola Bella for a guided visit to the sumptuous Borromeo Palace.
-The magnificent Baroque structure dominates the island, and after a tour of its lavish rooms we explore the alluring Italian-style gardens.
+The magnificent Baroque structure dominates the island, and after a tour of its lavish rooms, we explore the alluring Italian-style gardens.
 The spectacular gardens are on ten terraces and include an open-air theater with geometrically designed hedging, water-lilies and citrus trees, the Azalea Garden and the 'Piano della Canfora', which is named for the 150-year-old laurel tree growing there.
 In the English garden, there are lotus flowers, whilst at the highest point of the garden there is a great unicorn, the symbol of the Borromeo family.
 Our next stop is the tiny Isola dei Pescatori, a permanently-inhabited island - by fewer than a hundred people - of narrow cobbled alleyways and pretty buildings.
 It boasts a fine selection of restaurants in which to enjoy lunch, with many menus loyal to the island's rich fishing heritage.
 We enjoy an afternoon exploring the charming island before cruising back to Stresa.
 (B, D)

 Day 5 - Market Day in Stresa

 You have another opportunity to explore Stresa at your leisure.
-Today the town is transformed for Market Day, and the bustling, colourful stalls are well worth a visit.
+Today the town is transformed for Market Day, and the bustling, colorful stalls are well worth a visit.
 Should you wish to venture further afield, why not visit vibrant Milan, the capital of northern Italy?
-Perhaps visit the incredible Duomo - the largest Gothic cathedral in the world, the Galleria Vittorio Emanuele, a 19th century glass-roofed shopping arcade, or Teatro alla Scala, the beautiful opera house.
+Perhaps visit the incredible Duomo - the largest Gothic cathedral in the world, the Galleria Vittorio Emanuele, a 19th-century glass-roofed shopping arcade, or Teatro alla Scala, the beautiful opera house.
 The stunning 2,800-seat opera theater welcomed its premier performance in August 1778, with Antonio Salieri's Europa Riconosciuta, having been built to replace another theater on the site, which was lost to a fire.
 Designed by Giuseppe Piermarini, the Teatro alla Scala is known for its sumptuous gilt and crimson interiors, as well as a rich history as the home of opera and ballet in Milan.
 For those feeling less energetic, you can make use of the excellent facilities at the hotel for a thoroughly relaxing day.
 (B)

-Day 6 - Monferrato Vineyards
+Day 6 - Monferrato Vineyards and a wine

-Our full-day excursion by coach takes us into the rolling countryside of the Monferrato wine region, famous for its vineyards stretching over hills interspersed with unspoilt villages.
+Our full-day excursion by coach takes us into the rolling countryside of the Monferrato wine region, famous for its vineyards stretching over hills interspersed with unspoiled villages.
 Monferrato is particularly important in the sparkling wine industry, and our day begins with a visit to a local wine producer where we have a tour of the vineyards, followed by a tasting of grappa, a regional grape brandy.
-We continue to an 'agriturismo' farm and enjoy a four-course farmhouse lunch of local specialties and a chance to sample some of the delicious locally produced wine.
+We continue to an 'agriturismo' farm and enjoy a four-course farmhouse lunch of local specialties and a chance to sample some of the delicious locally-produced wine.
 (B, L)

 Day 7 - The Centovalli Railroad